lgeorgieff/lsdpl/README.md

 # The last encounter of a file for which a duplicate exists is considered as the original.
 Eventually all directories
 # (including ~/Music) that are empty are removed.
 lsdpl --remove-first --remove-empty-directories ~/Music
+# Remove all duplicates from the folder ~/Music.
+And print every rm operation on stdout.
+lsdpl --remove-first --verbose ~/Music# Remove all duplicates from the folder ~/Music.

 ```